Anton238/eventify/wiki/architecture/components/Events component.md

    Also, the application can be deployed in several regions to ensure availability.

 2. **Asynchronous communications**
-   By using asynchronous events in Kafka, we can achieve  eventual consistency.
+   By using asynchronous events in Kafka, we can achieve high throughput with eventual consistency.

+3. **Project Reactor**
+   Project Reactor is a part of Spring Framework which allows for better resource utilization and higher throughput.

 ### Integrations:
 - **Synchronous API**
   HTTP REST requests should be used for read operations